01Sandwich Spreads and Condiments

 Foods aren't the only thing you shouldn't buy in bulk.
 You should also be leery of buying large containers of skincare products.
 Why?
 Because every time you dip your finger into the container to scoop some out is a opportunity to introduce bacteria that you'll then be applying to your skin.
 It's an infection just waiting to happen.
 Save yourself a trip to the doctor and lost time from work by sticking to containers that you can use up within a year.
 And consider applying products with a clean brush or sponge, so you don't have to use your fingers at all.
 Better still: buy products with a built in pump, so you can squeeze out what you need, without ever taking off the lid.

 Want to save money on your favorite skincare products?
-Then look for stock-up prices on the regular-size packages.
+Then, look for stock-up prices on the regular-size packages.
+The holidays are a good time to replenish your stash on the cheap.

 Bigger doesn't always mean cheaper, and that's generally the case when it comes to paper products.
 Compare the unit price of warehouse packages of toilet paper and paper towels to the grocery store prices for the same products, and you'll usually find that the grocery store wins.
 And that's before you factor in sales and coupons (which you can't use at warehouse stores).